 The ACE certification is an industry-leader for a reason.

-Nevertheless, with a strong foundation in behavioral change, aerobic training and resistance training programs with the Mover Method and ACE IFT Model, you have more than enough knowledge to land your first job and succeed right away.
+Nevertheless, with a strong foundation in behavioral change, aerobic training, and resistance training programs with the Mover Method and ACE IFT Model, you have more than enough knowledge to land your first job and succeed immediately.

 Additionally, the flexibility of the ACE CEU options means you can use the ACE CPT as a launch point for virtually any career in the fitness industry.

-If your goal is to train general fitness clients without the need for a ton of additional knowledge, the ACE CPT is an excellent fitness certification.
+If your goal is to train general fitness clients without needing additional knowledge, the ACE CPT is an excellent fitness certification.